 In our inaugural year, a delegation of American children and adults traveled to El Salvador to be of service to people in need.
 In partnership with Centro de Intercambio y Solidaridad (CIS), Empowering the America opened a small, 4-laptop computer lab, equipped with wi-fi, color printers, ink cartridges, and reams of paper.
 The computer lab is now benefitting the women’s co-op and their children in Isla La Tasajera, La Paz.
 In addition, we built a shelter and vegetable garden in a child care center in La Libertad in partnership with SALEF and Cooperative and Communal Development of El Salvador (CORDES).

 This year, the delegation will depart on July 5, and plans a series of important service projects, including the remodeling of a classroom of a Child Development Center and work at a San Salvador orphanage in association with the First Lady of El Salvador, Margarita Villalta de Sánchez.

-The cost of the trip is still being worked through and depends on package rates we can negotiate.
-In addition to airfare, hotel, and food, participating children will be raising funds in advance of the trip to pay for something that our kids take for granted – but is an unimaginable luxury in rural El Salvador: internet access for the cooperative’s computer lab.
+Participating children and adults have raised funds in advance of the trip to pay for project expenses and something that our kids take for granted – but is an unimaginable luxury in rural El Salvador.